 It is a fact of everyday life that our knowledge about the world around us is always incomplete and imperfect.
 We may feel pretty sure that we locked the front door when we left our house this morning, but less sure about how much milk there is left in our fridge.
 A mathematical theory that deals with such incomplete knowledge is probability theory.
-Since the early 1930-ies, in particular since the monograph of Kolmogorov [Kol33], the basis of probability theory is provided by measure theory.
-Incomplete knowledge about a physical system is described by a probability space $(\Omega, \mathcal{F}, \mu)$ , where $\Omega$ is a set, called the state space, $\mathcal{F}$ is a $\sigma$ -algebra on $\Omega$ , and $\mu$ is a probability measure on $\mathcal{F}$ .
+Since the early 1930-ies, in particular since the monograph of Kolmogorov [Kol33], probability theory is based on measure theory.
+Incomplete knowledge about a physical system is described by a probability space $(\Omega, \mathcal{F}, \mu)$, where Ω is a set, called the state space, \mathcal{F} is a σ -algebra on Ω , and μ is a probability measure on \mathcal{F} .

-At the same time when Kolmogorov's monograph laid an axiomatic basic for probability theory as it had been around since the times of Fermat, physicists were discovering a whole new type of probability theory.
+At the same time when Kolmogorov's monograph laid the axiomatic basis for probability theory as it had been around since the times of Fermat, physicists were discovering a whole new type of probability theory.
 With the arrival of the Copenhagen interpretation of quantum mechanics, it became clear that quantum mechanics, at its heart, is a theory about probabilities, and that these probabilities do not fit into Kolmogorov's scheme.
-In order to describe incomplete knowledge about a quantum physical system, instead of a probability space $(\Omega, \mathcal{F}, \mu)$ , physicists use a pair $(\mathcal{A}, \rho)$ where $\mathcal{A}$ is a $C^$ -algebra and $\rho$ is a positive linear form on $\mathcal{A}$ .
-If $\mathcal{A}$ is noncommutative, then these 'quantum probability spaces' do not correspond to anything classical, and put a severe strain on our imagination.
+In order to describe incomplete knowledge about a quantum physical system, instead of a probability space $(\Omega, \mathcal{F}, \mu)$, physicists use a pair (\mathcal{A}, ρ) where \mathcal{A} is a C^ -algebra and ρ is a positive linear form on \mathcal{A} .
+If \mathcal{A} is noncommutative, then these 'quantum probability spaces' do not correspond to anything classical, and put a severe strain on our imagination.

-The aim of the present course is to make acquaintance with this quantum probability formalism, its interpretation, and its difficulties.
+The aim of the present course is to make acquaintance with this quantum probability formalism, its interpretation, its difficulties, and its applications.
 Prerequisites for this course are elementary knowledge of complex numbers and linear algebra.
 It is helpful if one has some familiarity with the basic concepts of probability theory such as independence, conditional probabilities, expectations, and so on.

-Sections marked with \ can be skipped at a first reading.
+Sections marked with can be skipped at a first reading.